FAQs

 Research suggests that the optimum inclusion rate in poultry feed 5-10% porcine PAPs from pigs.
 This is digested by the bird and used for its own growth and development.
 The actual inclusion level will be determined by linear programming.

 Rendered animal fat has never been prohibited for use in feed.
-Pork fat, poultry oil and fat of mixed animal species, all produced exclusively from rendering Category 3 materials.
-They are a well acknowledged feed ingredient and their use is completely independent from the lift of the feed ban for proteins.
+Pork fat, poultry oil and fat of mixed animal species are all produced exclusively from rendering Category 3 materials.
+They are a well acknowledged feed ingredient and their use is completely independent from changes to the feed ban for proteins (PAPs).

 ANIMAL SAFETY